On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Introduction

 Similarly, for $\Lambda \in \cV^{\le h}$, we have

 Here $S_\Lambda$ and $R_\Lambda$ are irreducible of dimension $\frac{t_\Lambda+h}{2}-1$ and $n-\frac{t_\Lambda+h}{2}-1$ respectively.
-Moreover, $S_\Lambda$ and $R_\Lambda$ are a union of certain generalized Deligne-Lusztig varieties. \end{theorem} We refer Theorem \ref{thm: decom pf SLambda} for the details about the identification between $S_\Lambda$ and generalized Deligne-Lusztig varieties.
+Moreover, $S_\Lambda$ and $R_\Lambda$ are unions of certain generalized Deligne-Lusztig varieties. \end{theorem} We refer to Theorem \ref{thm: decom pf SLambda} for the details about the identification between $S_\Lambda$ and generalized Deligne--Lusztig varieties.
 In fact, we only need to prove the first statement concerning $S_\Lambda$ in the above theorem since the second statement will follow from the first as follows.

 Let $L^\sharp$ denote the quadratic lattice $(L^\vee)$ with quadratic form $q(\,)_{L^\sharp}=p\cdot q(\,)$.
 Note that if $L$ is a vertex lattice of type $h$, then $L^\sharp$ is a vertex lattice of type $n-h$.
 In particular, one can consider the corresponding RZ space $\cN_{L^\sharp}$ and the corresponding special cycles on $\cN_{L^\sharp}$.
 Let $\widetilde{\pi}=\sqrt{p}$ and set $E=\bbQ_{p^2}(\widetilde{\pi})$.
 Then we may identify the corresponding space of quasi-endormorphisms $\bbV^\sharp$ with the subspace $\widetilde{\pi}\bbV\subset\bbV_E$.
 Thus for $\Lambda\subset \bV$ a vertex lattice of type $t$, $\Lambda^\sharp:=\widetilde{\pi}\Lambda$ is a vertex lattice in $\bbV^\sharp$ of type $n-t$, and we have the associated special cycle $\cZ_{L^\sharp}(\Lambda^\sharp)$ of $\cN_{L^\sharp}$.
 Here the subscript is used to emphasize that we regard $\cZ_{L^\sharp}(\Lambda^{\sharp})$ as a $\cZ$-cycle of $\cN_{L^\sharp}$.